TkTech/py_yyjson/docs/index.rst

 ==========

 Python bindings to the fantastic `yyjson`_ project.
-This module provides a fast, flexible, portable JSON parser and serializer. yyjson by default has strict compliance to the specification, but also includes options to parse JSON with comments, NaN, Inf, integers of any arbitrary size, and more.
+This module provides a fast, flexible, and portable JSON parser and serializer. yyjson by default has strict compliance to the specification, but also includes options to parse JSON with comments, NaN, Inf, integers of any arbitrary size, and more.